timbru31/PasswordProtect/README.txt

   Portal: true
   BlockPlace: true
   BlockBreak: true
+  # Players won't be triggered by mobs anymore
   Triggering: true
   Attacks: true
   Damage: true
   Chat: true
+# After how many attempts should a player be kicked or banned
 wrongAttempts:
   kick: 3
   ban: 5
   banIP: true
+# Make the players slow and add darkness effects?
 darkness: true
 slowness: true
+# These commands are available, even without logging in
 allowedCommands:
 - help
 - rules
 - motd
+# Teleport back to the location they left?
 teleportBack: true
+# Show the message that a password is required
 loginMessage: true

 Commands & Permissions (if no permissions system is detected, only OPs are able to use the commands!)